project-planton/aws-cloud-front-pulumi-module/example.md

 # Conclusion

 These examples demonstrate how to create an `AwsCloudFront` resource using minimal configuration.
-As the module gets further developed, more comprehensive examples will be provided to showcase additional features and capabilities.
+As the module gets further developed, more comprehensive examples will be provided to showcase additional features and capabilities